uma-dev/discos-implementation/README.md

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+# Streaming

+Here is a Java project written for the Coursera online [course](https://mx.coursera.org/learn/introduccion-java) of [Elisa Viso Gurovich](https://www.coursera.org/instructor/elisa-viso) and modified by me.
+Its pourpuse is to ilustrate and puts hands on the best progamming practices of OOP, Javadoc docummentation and demonstrate how easy it is to scale a large project using this paradigm.

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains three folders by default, where:

 - `src`: the folder to maintain sources
+- `bin`: the folder to contain the compiled output files
-- `lib`: the folder to maintain dependencies
+- `doc`: the folder to maintain Javadoc docummentation

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

 > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).
+## How does it work